-- For emergencies or to report a crime, call 911 or the Killeen Police Department at 254-501-8830 or the Bell County Sheriff's Department at 254-933-5412. - To receive text alerts for emergencies and severe weather alerts please sign up for the Bell County emergency notification system. - More information: Killeen Police Department or Bell County Sheriff's Department.
+- For emergencies or to report a crime, call 911 or the Arlington Police Department at 703-558-2222. - To receive text alerts for emergencies and severe weather alerts, sign up for the Arlington County emergency notification system. - More information: Arlington County Police Department